Some risks too big: Insurers withdraw from fossil projects

 Many of the insurers reviewed introduced their restrictions in the last year, though the exact policies differ significantly, the report said.

-Some countries have meanwhile proposed applying the idea of insurance to help countries facing massive costs due to climate change.
+Some countries have meanwhile proposed applying the idea of insurance to help nations facing massive costs due to climate change.

 Germany, which chairs the Group of Seven leading economies, and the V20 alliance of vulnerable nations, chaired by Ghana, last week agreed to promote the idea of a “global shield” against climate risks.